AdobeDocs/experience-manager-learn.en/help/forms/document-services/encrypt-pdf-permissions-password.md

 ---
 # Encrypt PDF with a permission password

 A permissions password, also known as an owner or master password, is required to copy, edit, or print a PDF document.
-Learn to use the [DocAssuranceService](https://developer.adobe.com/experience-manager/reference-materials/6-5/forms/javadocs/index.html?com/adobe/fd/docassurance/client/api/DocAssuranceService.html) API to apply a permission password to a PDF programmatically
+Learn to use the [DocAssuranceService](https://developer.adobe.com/experience-manager/reference-materials/6-5/forms/javadocs/index.html?com/adobe/fd/docassurance/client/api/DocAssuranceService.html) API to apply a permission password to a PDF programmatically.

 The following JSP code encrypts a PDF with a permissions password: